sap-tutorials/Tutorials/tutorials/hana-cloud-mission-trial-2-ft/hana-cloud-mission-trial-2-ft.md

 ![BTP Global Account](BTP-global-account.png)

 Below you can see a simplified diagram of a global account in SAP BTP Cockpit with different ways in which directories, subaccounts, are used to organize SAP HANA database and data lake instances.
-Of course, once you use SAP HANA Cloud, you will most likely have many more databases, subaccounts and perhaps even global accounts.
+Of course, once you use SAP HANA Cloud, you will most likely have many more databases, subaccounts, and perhaps even global accounts.
 These levels will then help you keep everything well-organized.

 ![BTP Illustration](btp-illustration.png)